The enormous popularity of Jane Austen's novels has led to many movie and television adaptions of her novels,

 novels center on the lives of young women in middle class Regency England, and every novel ends with a happy marriage

 or two.
 But don't expect simple love stories in all of Jane Austen's works.
+I have never won big, I mean really big before I met Canadian casino.
 As an unmarried woman of very modest

 connections to provide them with a home and means to live.
 Miss Austen was fortunate in having the support of her